saumyatas/Coal_Mines_Visualization/README.md

 # Coal Mines Visualization
-A visualization tool created to help analyze the coal mining area and predict the period of mining operation.
+A visualization tool created on Google Earth engine (GEE) to help analyze the coal mining area and predict the period of mining operation.

 ## Installing